distribworks/dkron/website/content/usage/target-nodes-spec.md

 ## Target nodes spec

+Default is for all nodes to execute each job.
 Dkron has the ability to run jobs in specific nodes by leveraging the use of tags.
 You can choose whether a job is run on a node or group of nodes by specifying tags and a count of target nodes having this tag do you want a job to run.

 The target node syntax is: